 © Pete Davies

-Hamish Brown is a British pianist, arranger, and composer based in London, UK.
-His wide-ranging, versatile and award-winning work spans the genres of vocal accompaniment, instrumental chamber music, orchestral piano and solo concertos at numerous prestigious venues across the UK and abroad.
+Hamish Brown is a British pianist, arranger, and composer based in London.
+His work as an acclaimed and award-winning collaborative artist has spanned the genres of art song, chamber music, concertos and orchestral keyboard for over a decade.

-His performances have been broadcast on BBC Radio 3, BBC Radio 4, BBC Four and Danish Radio (P2).
-He is featured in the world première recording of the Concerto for Wind Quintet and Two Pianos (Eight Hands) by Malcolm Williamson, released in Spring 2025 on the Divine Art label.
+His performances have been broadcast on BBC Radio 3, BBC Radio 4, BBC Four and DR P2 (Denmark).
+His debut album, a recital disc with internationally celebrated mezzo-soprano Beth Taylor, will be released in spring 2026 (Linn Records).
+The duo will tour this programme across many venues, concluding at Wigmore Hall.
+He is featured in the world première recording of the Concerto for Wind Quintet and Two Pianos (Eight Hands) by Malcolm Williamson (Divine Art, 2025).

-Hamish is in high demand as an accompanist for conducting courses and masterclasses.
-In this capacity, he has longstanding affiliations with the Royal College of Music (Toby Purser, Peter Stark, Howard Williams), the London Conducting Workshop (John Farrer), the International Conducting Academy (Jonathan Mann), and individual links with renowned pedagogues Colin Metters and Martyn Brabbins.
+Hamish is in high demand as a skilled and experienced accompanist for conducting courses and masterclasses.
+In this capacity, he has longstanding affiliations with the Royal College of Music (Toby Purser, Peter Stark, Howard Williams), the London Conducting Workshop (John Farrer), the International Conducting Academy (Jonathan Mann), and cherished individual links with renowned pedagogues Colin Metters and Martyn Brabbins.

 Throughout his career, Hamish has held a passion for work with innovative, challenging, multi-genre projects.
 Such experiences include Adding Machine (Joshua Schmidt) at the Finborough Theatre, Sideshows (Leo Geyer and Constella Music) at Sadler’s Wells, The Sound Voice Project (Hannah Conway) at Kings Place, and A Child In Striped Pyjamas (Noah Max) at the Cockpit Theatre.